 After giving myself a pep talk I finally jumped in the water, but even though I was in I still refused to put my head under water and look around.
 I was too scared.
 Finally, I calmed down and was able to look for one second and I didn’t see any fish.
 I started to get more comfortable, until the amberjack came near me.
 I freaked out.
 But then I realized the fish were just as scared as I was.
 “I can do this.”

 The water was comfortably warm.
 It’s constantly at 84 degrees Fahrenheit and some areas were a little warmer than others.
+This was October and the water was perfect, so if you’re traveling in the winter you can literally go snorkeling in Belize in December.
 I chose to stay close to the snorkel instructor because I kinda figured if there was a dangerous fish by me he would be the one to let me know lol

 I was proud of myself for calming down and being able to enjoy snorkeling.
 I kept looking to Justin saying “Babe!!!
 I’m doing it!!!” he was so proud of me for facing my fear of fish.

-It was beautiful underwater.
+It was so beautiful underwater.
 I wish I would have brought my phone in to take pictures.
 We saw everything from sting rays, eagle rays, lobster, sharks, eels, coral, and all kinds of beautiful tropical fish.
 It was like a completely different world.
-After being out there for about an hour and a half it was time to head back to the boat so we could head over to Shark Ray Alley.
+We were at Hol Chan for about an hour and a half before we had head back to the boat so we could head over to Shark Ray Alley.

 When we arrived to Shark Ray Alley the sharks were already there waiting for us.
 The instructor actually held one and asked if we wanted to touch it…no thanks, don’t think I’m that brave yet.

 On our way back to Ambergris Caye we enjoyed home made coconut desserts and juices.
+Which was nice because all the swimming actually made me really hungry.
 It was so much fun I can’t wait to do it again!

 All pictures are my own and belong to me.
 All opinions are my own.
 Happy Travels!